 Wrapping Up

-Now that you’ve known about some good open-source CMS’ available – there’s a lot of factors you need to think of when deciding one to create/manage a website with.
+Now that you’ve known about some good open-source CMS’ available – there are countless factors you need to think of when deciding on one to create/manage a website with.

-If you’ve decided the purpose of your site, you may choose the CMS specifically fit for that category.
-Else, simply install a multi-purpose CMS like WordPress, Joomla, & Drupal.
+If you’ve decided on the purpose of your site, you may select the CMS that specifically fit that category.
+Alternatively, install a multi-purpose CMS like WordPress, Joomla, & Drupal.

-If you are looking for static website generators, you can find more options here but I am not sure if all of them are open source.
+If you are looking for static website generators, you can find more options here, but I am uncertain if all of them are open source.

 Let us know your thoughts in the comments section below.